Josephine (2026 film)

-Josephine is an upcoming American thriller-drama film, written, directed, and produced by Beth de Araújo.
-It stars Gemma Chan, Channing Tatum, Philip Ettinger and Syra McCarthy.
+Josephine is a 2026 American thriller-drama film, written, directed, and produced by Beth de Araújo.
+It stars Channing Tatum, Gemma Chan, Mason Reeves, Philip Ettinger, and Syra McCarthy.

+The film had its world premiere at the U.S. Dramatic Competition section of the 2026 Sundance Film Festival on January 23, where it won the Grand Jury Prize Dramatic and the Audience Award Dramatic.
+It had its international premiere at the main competition of the 76th Berlin International Film Festival on February 20, where it was nominated for the Golden Bear.
+It is scheduled to be released on November 20, 2026, by Sumerian Pictures.

 Premise

 After eight-year-old Josephine witnesses a brutal assault in Golden Gate Park, she begins to experience fear and paranoia.